9/11: What to watch, read and listen to if you want to understand the world-changing attacks on the World Trade Center and Pentagon

 — Anthea (@Anthea06274890) September 10, 2021

-In his 2003 story for Esquire, acclaimed writer Tom Junod tried to answer one of the enduring mysteries of the attacks: Who is the subject of the famous “Falling Man” photograph, which shows a figure plunging with almost haunting serenity from the top of the North Tower of the World Trade Center.
+In his 2003 story for Esquire, Tom Junod tried to answer one of the enduring mysteries of the attacks: Who is depicted in the famous “Falling Man” photograph, which shows a figure plunging with almost haunting serenity from the top of the north tower of the World Trade Center.

 The story is less about the answer than about the tragic plight of the people who, faced with infernal conditions inside the burning towers, jumped to their deaths.